 The Section dates are the most mobile.
 Sections can be moved from term to term or course to course.
 If section enrollments need to be moved, such as for cross-listing a section into another course, section enrollments should be moved before students submit any coursework, as course participation cannot be transferred across sections.

 Section dates default to the course dates, unless you also set up section override dates.

 Sections can have various start and end dates.
-For example, Section 2 could be set with a start date of February 6, 2017, and an end date of April 28, 2017.
+For example, Section 2 could be set with a start date of start date of September 26, 2018, and an end date of December 14, 2018.
 Sections within the same course can share course material and have varied due dates.
-Learn how to edit section details.